AmberC0209/PaddleX/docs/module_usage/tutorials/ocr_modules/seal_text_detection.en.md

 ### 4.1 Dataset Preparation

 Before model training, you need to prepare a dataset for the task.
-PaddleX provides data validation functionality for each module. **Only data that passes validation can be used for model training.** Additionally, PaddleX provides demo datasets for each module, which you can use to complete subsequent development.
+PaddleX provides data validation functionality for each module. <b>Only data that passes validation can be used for model training.</b> Additionally, PaddleX provides demo datasets for each module, which you can use to complete subsequent development.
 If you wish to use private datasets for model training, refer to [PaddleX Text Detection and Recognition Task Module Data Preparation Tutorial](../../../data_annotations/ocr_modules/text_detection_recognition.en.md).

 #### 4.1.1 Demo Data Download